The Alzheimer Society Research Program

 What is the Alzheimer Society Research Program?

 The Alzheimer Society Research Program (ASRP) is one of Canada's most innovative hubs for dementia research, helping the best and brightest minds in the field spark their work from ideas to impact.
+This program is changing dementia research in Canada.

-• Improve the quality of life for people living with dementia, their families and caregivers.
+• improve the quality of life for people living with dementia, their families and caregivers

 How can researchers get funding from the Alzheimer Society Research Program?